sajjadmurtaza/blog_apis/ruby/README.md

-# Ruby Blog<>Article API
+# Ruby Blog API

-A simple Article API built with Ruby and Sinatra that demonstrates CRUD operations for articles stored in a PostgreSQL database.
+A simple blog API built with Ruby and Sinatra that demonstrates CRUD operations for articles stored in a PostgreSQL database.

 ## Project Overview

-This Ruby application is a RESTful API for managing Article articles with the following features:
+This Ruby application is a RESTful API for managing blog articles with the following features:
-- Create, read, update, and delete Article articles
+- Create, read, update, and delete blog articles
 - Basic authentication for API access
 - PostgreSQL database for data persistence
 - Comprehensive test suite using RSpec
+- Follows RESTful conventions while maintaining backward compatibility

 ## API Endpoints

+The API follows RESTful conventions:

-- `GET /articles` - Get all articles
+- `GET /articles` - List all articles
 - `GET /articles/:id` - Get a specific article
 - `POST /articles` - Create a new article
 - `PUT /articles/:id` - Update an article